-At the southern edge of the subject site is a continuous grove of Eucalyptus trees, planted in the early 1900's.
+Near the southern edge of the subject site is a continuous grove of Eucalyptus trees, planted in the early 1900's.
 Although Eucalyptus trees are not native to the area, this grove serves a vital biological role in the wetland/upland ecosystem.
 The Eucalyptus grove totals approximately 20 acres.
-It is recognized by the Department of Fish and Game as an environmentally sensitive area and has been recognized by the Coastal Commission and the courts as an environmentally sensitive habitat area or ESHA, as defined by the Coastal Act.
+It is recognized by the Department of Fish and Game as an environmentally sensitive area and has been recognized by the Coastal Commission and the courts as an environmentally sensitive habitat area (or "ESHA"), as defined by the Coastal Act, in Public Resources Code Section 30107.5.
 In addition, also in close proximity to the subject site, is the Bolsa Chica wetlands restoration area.

-The trees that were removed constitute substantial vegetation that contributed significantly to the continuation and enhancement of the sensitive habitat that exists throughout the project vicinity.
+The trees that were removed, though not specifically included in the boundary of the previously recognized ESHA, constitute substantial vegetation that contributed significantly to the continuation and enhancement of the sensitive habitat that exists throughout the project vicinity.
 The removed trees were known roosting and nesting area for raptors (i.e. white-tailed kites).
 The white-tailed kite nested in the large Monterey pine that was removed.
-Additional special interest species detected in or adjacent to the project area within the last several years, include Cooper's hawk (Accipiter cooperii), northern harrier (Circu cyaneus), merlin (falco columbarius), American peregrine falcon (Falco peregrinus), bald eagle (haliaeetus leucocephalus), and Allen's hummingbird (Selasphorus sasin).
-In addition, California gnatcatcher (Polioptila californica californica) surveys conducted in the vicinity by the applicant's biological consultant during the 2005 nesting season determined that the focal area and nesting area of a coastal California gnatcatcher breeding territory was adjacent to the study area.
+Additional special interest species detected in or adjacent to the project area within the last several years include Cooper's hawk (Accipiter cooperii), northern harrier (Circu cyaneus), merlin (falco columbarius), American peregrine falcon (Falco peregrinus), bald eagle (haliaeetus leucocephalus), and Allen's hummingbird (Selasphorus sasin).
+In addition, California gnatcatcher (Polioptila californica) surveys conducted in the vicinity by the applicant's biological consultant during the 2005 nesting season determined that the focal area and nesting area of a coastal California gnatcatcher breeding territory was adjacent to the study area.